YMCA Peace Week

 YMCA Peace Week is a time when we celebrate the presence of peace in our communities, and reflect on the peace-building work that happens all year both inside and outside the YMCA.

-As we navigated through 2020, YMCA Peace Week took on new meaning, illustrating how the ongoing work of building peace needs to continue now more than ever.
-COVID-19 and the urgent calls for action to address/support anti-black racism are challenging us, as individuals, as communities, and as a country, to reconsider where we’ve been and where we want to go.
+YMCA Peace Week illuminates how the work of building peace needs to continue now more than ever.
+COVID-19 and the urgent calls for action for diversity, equity, and inclusion are challenging us, as individuals, as communities, and as a country, to reconsider where we've been and where we want to go.

 Act for Peace